 Currently, lovastatin is mainly produced by submerged fermentation (SmF), a very few works are carried on solid state fermentation (SSF).
-In recent years, researchers have shown an increasing interest in SSF as a potential
+In recent years, researchers have shown an increasing interest in SSF as a potential alternative of submerged fermentation because it uses economical substrates (agricultural residues), requires fewer processing and down-streaming stages, utilizes lesser power and generates lesser effluent It provides an opportunity to exploit agro-industrial residues for the production of value added products 8.
+Moreover, SSF has higher product yield and offers better product stability 9.

-In the present investigation, we evaluate the feasibility of solid state fermentation process for the production of lovastatin by the fungal strain Aspergillus fischeri using rice bran as the substrate and also to optimize the process parameters (both physico-chemical and nutritional) that maximize the lovastatin yield in a step-wise manner.
+In the present investigation, we evaluate the feasibility of solid state fermentation process for the production of lovastatin by the fungal strain Aspergillus fischeri using barley bran, wheat husk, rice bran and rice husk as solid substrates of which barley bran and rice bran had given maximum and equal yield of lovastatin.
+So, by using barley bran optimization of the process parameters (both physico-chemical and nutritional) that maximize the lovastatin yield in a step-wise manner was performed.